 Will these medications affect my thyroid?

-Both medications should be discontinued at least 2 months before planned pregnancy due to potential fetal risks.
+Both medications should be discontinued at least 2 months before a planned pregnancy due to potential fetal risks.
 Women of childbearing potential should use effective contraception during treatment.
 Alternative diabetes management strategies exist for pregnancy planning.

 Next Steps